kamushadenes/chloe/docs/telegram.md

 2. Just chat.

 Chloe should automatically detect what you want to do and respond accordingly, including images and voice messages.
-You can also send voice messages and it will convert them to text and respond accordingly.
+You can also send voice messages, and it will convert them to text and respond accordingly.

 ## Commands